The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present

-The Complete Directory to Prime Time Network and Cable TV Shows, 1946–Present is a trade paperback reference work by the American television historians Tim Brooks and Earle Marsh, first published by Ballantine Books in 1979.
+The Complete Directory to Prime Time Network and Cable TV Shows, 1946–Present is a trade paperback reference work by American television historians Tim Brooks and Earle Marsh, first published by Ballantine Books in 1979.

 History

 The 1979 book publication was by Tim Brooks at NBC, who was then head of that network's research, and Earle Marsh of CBS, who was a manager there of special research projects, and it was the book's first edition.
 According to Aaron Barnhart (as told to him by author Tim Brooks), the original volume "almost didn't get printed... because publishers were worried 'that it was too big'" (covering 3,000 shows).
 Between the sixth and ninth editions, Brooks and Marsh expanded an already "hefty" paperback from 5,000 to 6,500 shows covered ("adding about half an inch to the spine").
 According to Barnhart, "no listing has ever been deleted or edited for space in the 30-year history of [T]he Complete Directory".

 The title of later editions include the words "and cable".
 The ninth edition came out in 2007; in it, co-author Tim Brooks said that the ninth edition may be the last one released.